OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/03-fading-led.md

 ### Writing the Code

 <!-- Going to use fast-gpio pwm to avoid any muxing nonsense-->

+// TODO: get rid of the two comment lines below and replace with a nice intro

 // use fast-pwm to slowly increment the duty cycle on a gpio and then halfway through start decrementing the pwm, so that you get a fading in, and then fading out
 // make it progress slowly so you can tell that its getting brighter and dimmer